giantswarm/docs/src/content/advanced/connectivity/service-mesh/getting-started/index.md

   namespace: <your-cluster-id>
 ```

-Afterwards, configure your nodepool with the taint at startup as described here:
+Afterwards, configure your node pools with a taint at startup as described here:

 ```
 - key: node.giantswarm.io/mesh-not-ready